 In the beginning of the year that just closed, a particular group of friends has stepped up, surrounded me, loved on me and accepted me in both the most subtle ways and in a relentless full on assault.
 As much as they are a part of my life, I am a part of theirs and though that still feels strange to me sometimes, it does feel right.

 The first to be named an Onion was the Transparent Onion.
 This one, in fact, is the youngest one of the bunch, yet he often spouts the wisdom of a sage and prophet.
 He taught me one important phrase I will never forget, “I’m just gonna give love a chance!”
-He did, and he’s marrying a beautifully God-crafted woman in June.
+He did, and he’s marrying a beautiful woman in June.

 The Transparent Onion got his moniker the night he was telling me all about his philosophy on giving love a chance and the object of his affection.
 He looked at me at one point in exasperation and said, “You don’t understand!
 I’m an onion!
 I have layers!”